WhiteWinterWolf/wwwolf-php-webshell/README.md

-# WhiteWinterWolf's PHP web shell
+# wwwolf's PHP web shell

 I frequently encountered issues when using other web shells: